 We can know about our standing before our God!
 This transforms our outlook on life.
 No guilt.
 No doubt.
 We can feel good about who we are as God’s people.
 We can live with confidence and approach God’s throne unashamed and without fear, not because of what we have achieved, rather because of what God has done for us in Christ.
 God deserves praise for such a wonderful and gracious plan that so profoundly impacts our lives.

 This is where I would like to end this article.
 However, I cannot because of a circulating idea.
 Let’s return to the letter from the chemistry department.

-Would anyone interpret the chairperson’s statement to mean that the university president had composed a list of who would apply and be accepted into the program to be educated and prepared for employment?
+Would anyone interpret the chairperson’s statement to mean that the university president had composed a list of who would apply and be accepted into the program in order to be educated and prepared for employment?
 Of course not.

 Why not?
 There is a huge difference between claiming what the president chose would be done for “us in chemistry” and asserting that the president “chose us to be in chemistry.”
 The latter statement alters the sentence structure of the former by inserting “to be.”
 The chairman’s actual statement focused on what the president’s plan determined would be done for those in chemistry.

 In a similar vein, does Paul’s words tell us anything about which individuals, that is, who will be in Christ?
 No.

 Nevertheless, some will assert that before creation occurred God chose Jim, but not John.
 Does it matter whether God chose who would be in Christ?
 Yes.
 A tremendous distinction exists between claiming God selected Jim versus God has chosen what would happen for Jim if he enters Christ.

 I can imagine someone who insists God created salvation’s roll call prior to creation objecting, “But it says, ‘God chose us in Christ.’
 This means he specifically chose you and me.
 We are the ‘us’.”